MattDrennan/501-troop-tracker/README.md

 ## How to setup

 <ol>
-<li>Upload all the files to your web server, execute "SQL.sql" on your database, and create a "cred.php" file in the root directory.
+<li>Upload all the files to your web server, execute "other/SQL.sql" on your database, and create a "cred.php" file in the root directory.
 Cred.php should look like this:</li>

 ```
 <?php